 Sales of our class A common stock in the public market or sales of any of our other securities, or the perception that such sales could occur, could cause the market price of our class A common stock to decline.
-As of January 23, 2007, SunPower had 21,797,457 shares of class A common stock outstanding, and Cypress owned the 52,033,287 outstanding shares of SunPower's class B common stock, representing approximately 70.5% of the total outstanding shares of SunPower's common stock.
-Cypress may convert these shares into class A common stock at any time.
-Cypress has no contractual obligation to retain its shares of class A common stock, except that Cypress has agreed not to sell or distribute any of its shares of our common stock without the consent of Lehman Brothers Inc. and Credit Suisse Securities (USA) LLC until 60 days after the date of this prospectus supplement.
+As of July 1, 2007, SunPower had 34,710,285 shares of class A common stock outstanding, and Cypress owned the 44,533,287 outstanding shares of SunPower's class B common stock, representing approximately 56% of the total outstanding shares of SunPower's common stock.
+After giving effect to our concurrent offering of class A common stock, Cypress will own 53% of the total number of shares and 90% of the voting power of our outstanding common stock.
+Cypress, its successors in interest and its subsidiaries may convert their shares of our class B common stock into class A common stock at any time.
+Cypress has no contractual obligation to retain its shares of our class A common stock, except that Cypress has agreed not to sell or distribute any of its shares of our common stock without the consent of Credit Suisse Securities (USA) LLC and Lehman Brothers Inc. until 60 days after the date of this prospectus supplement.
 Subject to applicable United States federal and state securities laws, Cypress may sell or distribute to its stockholders any or all of the shares of our common stock that it owns, which may or may not include the sale of a controlling interest in us.
-Cypress announced on October 6, 2006 and reiterated on October 19, 2006 that it was exploring ways in which to allow its stockholders to fully realize the value of its investment in SunPower.
-Cypress has made public statements since October 19, 2006 that were consistent with these announcements.
+In late 2006, Cypress announced that it was exploring ways in which to allow its stockholders to fully realize the value of its investment in SunPower.
+Since that date, Cypress has made public statements and taken actions that are consistent with these announcements.
+In May 2007, Cypress sold 7.5 million shares of our class B common stock to an unaffiliated third party in an offering pursuant to Rule 144 under the Securities Act.
+Upon the completion of that sale, such shares automatically, by their terms, converted into 7.5 million shares of our class A common stock.